herbertli/Gravitational_Voronoi/README.md

 ## Running the game with display

 First you must make sure you have `node.js` and `npm` installed.
 You also need relatively modern versions of both `node.js` and the browser you will be using for the display, though nothing bleeding edge is needed.
-But if you have any errors the first debugging suggestions would be to upgrade your browser/`node.js`
+But if you encounter any errors, you shoud always try upgrading your browser/`node.js` first.

-Now first install the single dependency (socket.io) if you haven't already
+Now first install the single dependency (socket.io) if you haven't already:

 ```
 npm install
 ```

-to run the game with the display first run the web server
+To run the game with the display, first run the web server with

 ```
 node web.js
 ```

 and then open `localhost:10000` in your browser.
-You are now ready to run as many games as you want using basically the same approach as without a display, the only difference is to add a `1` to the server command from above like so:
+You are now ready to run as many games as you want using basically the same approach as without a display.
+The only difference is to add a `1` to the server command from above like so:

 ```
 python3 voronoi_game.py <number-of-stones> <number-of-players> <host-ip> <port> 1